kubernetes-sigs/cluster-api-provider-aws/README.md

 Maintainers hold office hours every two weeks, with sessions open to all developers working on this project.

-Office hours are hosted on a zoom video chat every 2 Mondays at 10:00 (Pacific) / 13:00 (Eastern) / 18:00 (Europe/London),
-and are published on the [Kubernetes community meetings calendar][gcal].
+Office hours are hosted on a zoom video chat every other Monday at 10:00 (Pacific) / 13:00 (Eastern) / 18:00 (Europe/London), and are published on the [Kubernetes community meetings calendar][gcal].